quorten/quorten-blog1/_posts/2019-12-27-rpi4-desktop-pc.md

 this, they can't do that, they don't have enough resources to do this correctly, blah blah blah.

+ACPI power states and power button?
+No.  Sleeping unused cores?
+No.
+DPMS in X11?
+No.  PXE network boot?
+No.  Wake on LAN?
+No.  64-bit?
+No.  Virtualization?
+No.  Vsync?
+No.

 The lack of proper vsync in video playback in Chromium and on the X11 desktop in general is a considerable nuisance.
 3D performance in Blender for basic untextured polygon geometry is good, but more